codio-content/Linux-Users_and_Permissions/.guides/content/Numerical-mode-assignment-3446.md

 Let's change the mode of the `~/workspace/content` directory and its subdirectories to be `755`:

 ```
-# Add the -r ecursive option
+# Add the -R ecursive option
 chmod -R 755 content/
 ```